West Coast Wilderness

 Where Does My Week of VEGA Start?

 You are responsible for making your own travel arrangements for your VEGA week.
-It is extremely important that you book your flight to arrive during the designated times outlined in your welcome packet.
+It is extremely important that you book your flight to arrive during the designated times outlined in your Essential Information Packet.
 You will be given detailed instructions on where to meet your leaders and other VEGA students at the airport.
+Below is a link to the Travel Itinerary form that you must enter your travel information into once you have booked.

-- A welcome packet will be sent via email to confirm your acceptance into the program.
+- A Essential Information Packet will be sent via email to confirm your acceptance into the program.

-- KINES 089, Wilderness experience will be listed on your course schedule; DO NOT drop this class or you will lose your space in VEGA.
+- KINES 89 – Student Wilderness Experience will be listed on your course schedule; DO NOT drop this class or you will lose your space in VEGA.

 - All students participating in VEGA must be registered as full-time students at Penn State University Park campus in the semester you take VEGA.

-- The 2 credits from VEGA meet two of the three Penn State General Health Activity requirements (GHA).
+- The 3 credits from VEGA meet all three of the Penn State General Health Activity requirements (GHA).

 Still have questions about VEGA?
 Visit our Frequently Asked Questions page to learn more!